-About a month after the hearing concludes, the ALJ will make a recommendation to the licensing authority about your case.
+About a month after the hearing concludes, the ALJ will recommend your case to the licensing authority.
 This is called a “proposed decision.”17

 The licensing authority then has 100 days to decide whether or not to accept the ALJ’s proposed decision.
-Often the licensing authority will agree with the ALJ’s proposed decision, just as happened in our above examples with the Board of Registered Nursing and the Dental Board of California.
+Often the licensing authority will agree with the ALJ’s proposed decision, as in our above examples with the Board of Registered Nursing and the Dental Board of California.

 But it doesn’t always happen that way.
 Sometimes the licensing authority disagrees with the ALJ and issues a different disciplinary order.

 Let’s look at an example:

-Example: The Medical Board of California files an accusation against a Los Angeles doctor seeking to discipline him for sustaining three alcohol-related driving convictions.
-After a hearing, the ALJ decides the doctor should not be disciplined because “no inherent nexus” exists between driving under the influence and the practice of medicine.
+Example: After a hearing, the ALJ decides not to discipline a doctor for his past three alcohol-related driving convictions since “no inherent nexus” exists between driving under the influence and the practice of medicine.

 If you’ve gone through the hearing process without success, including a request for a reconsideration of the licensing authority’s order, there may be something else to try.19

-You can file a writ of administrative mandate petition in which you ask the Superior Court to review and reverse the licensing authority’s order.20
+You can file a writ of administrative mandate petition asking the Superior Court to review and reverse the licensing authority’s order.20

 This is not a brand-new trial.
 You won’t be “re-trying” your case.
-It is a special proceeding in which a trial court judge will look everything over to make sure you had a fair hearing.
+It is a special proceeding in which a trial court judge will review everything to ensure you had a fair hearing.

 The judge will also make sure the licensing authority did not “abuse its discretion” by failing to follow the law, by issuing an order unsupported by findings, or by making findings unsupported by evidence.21

 Let’s look at an example of a writ of mandate proceeding:

-Example: A well-liked real estate salesman applies for a broker’s license.
-The Department of Real Estate and ALJ deny the application of a real estate salesman on the ground that the salesman has a prior conviction for making false statements in connection with unemployment benefits.
+Example: The Department of Real Estate and ALJ deny the application of a real estate salesman on the ground that he has a prior conviction for making false statements in connection with unemployment benefits.
 Then the salesman files a petition for writ of mandate, which an appellate court grants.